In-Person Exchange Students

 If you will come to SFU for a one-term exchange, you must either:

-For the latest updates and specific information on COVID-19 including impacts on immigration applications (e.g. study permits, work permits, visas), travel restrictions, work eligibility, and medical insurance, please refer to the:
+For updates and information on COVID-19 including impacts on immigration applications (e.g. study permits, work permits, visas), entry requirements, work eligibility, and medical insurance, you may also refer to the:

 US Students: Apply at Port of Entry